 Another impressive performing section was the "100 Carats Club" which was 100% sold.
 Stones in this division of the auction are ones that may be too big to mount in jewellery, but attract attention as cabinet specimens.
 Leading the group was a German-cut stunning and immense peridot, which sold for $80,500 (pre-sale est. $70,000-80,000).
 Other large stunners were an impressive and prodigious Pink Tourmaline selling for $40,000 (pre-sale est. $30,000-40,000) and a very large checkerboard aquamarine selling for $23,750 (pre-sale est. $22,000-28,000).

-Gems with gorgeous color continued to prove popular within the auction room.
-A rare Spessartite garnet sold for double its pre-sale estimate at $31,250 (pre-sale est. $16,000-20,000) and an intensely colored rose spinel sold for $18,750 (pre-sale est. $15,000-20,000).
-With these results, the color stone market proves to buoyant, with excellent clarity gem-grade stones performing beyond expectations.
+Gems with gorgeous colour continued to prove popular within the auction room.
+A rare Spessartite garnet sold for double its pre-sale estimate at $31,250 (pre-sale est. $16,000-20,000) and an intensely coloured rose spinel sold for $18,750 (pre-sale est. $15,000-20,000).
+With these results, the colour stone market proves to buoyant, with excellent clarity gem-grade stones performing beyond expectations.

 There was spirited and competitive bidding for rare and natural pearls.
 Selling for $35,000, almost doubling its pre-sale estimate of $16,000-20,000, was a rare large natural white non-nacreous pearl from the "Giant Clam."
 This lot came from the salt waters of Vietnam and possesses an extremely symmetrical egg-form shape.